New Law in New Jersey: Paid Sick Leave

 The bill was signed into law by Lt.
 Governor Sheila Oliver on December 28, 2018.

 Nearly ten years ago, New Jersey became the second state in the nation to implement the New Jersey Family Leave Insurance program, a law giving Garden State workers access to paid family leave to allow them the opportunity to take time off from work to bond with a new child or care for a sick family member.
 Every New Jersey worker pays a modest fee to cover the cost of this insurance program.
 However, after nearly a decade of operation, only about 1% of eligible individuals have taken advantage of the benefit.
-That is why AARP New Jersey is pursuing legislation to update the law so that more family caregivers can utilize the program.
+That is why AARP New Jersey pursued legislation to update the law so that more family caregivers can utilize the program.
+We’re happy to announce that the bill passed the legislature on January 31, 2019 and was signed by Governor Murphy on February 19, 2019.

 The bill, (S2528/A3975) updates the Family Leave Act law in several critical ways, including:

-- Providing job protection for people working at businesses with 30 or more employees, as opposed to businesses with 50 or more employee
+- Providing job protection for people working at businesses with 30 or more employees, as opposed to businesses with 50 or more employees.

 Workplace flexibility and supports for working family caregivers are critical to ensuring that employees can balance their responsibilities at home and on the job.
 There are 1.1 million caregivers in New Jersey who provide over $13 billion in unpaid care every year, helping their loved ones to remain at home where they want to be.